 - Avoid drugs and alcohol.
 Alcohol and illegal drugs can worsen symptoms or interact with medications.

 - Get routine medical care.
-Don’t neglect checkups or regular care from your family doctor.
+Don’t neglect checkups or regular care from one's family doctor.

 - Join a support group of others with personality disorders.

-- Write in a journal to express your emotions.
+- Write in a journal to express one's emotions.